CNC machines: a complete guide

 This process cuts workpieces while they are rotated.
 Most of these machines will have only two axes, though some newer models have more axes for more advanced jobs.

 Also known as spark machining, spark eroding, burning, die sinking or wire erosion, this process uses sparks to shape an object by creating a series of rapidly recurring discharges between two electrodes, separated by a dielectric fluid and subject to an electric voltage.

-Also known as cavity type EDM or volume EDM, in this case, an electrode and workpiece are submerged in oil (or another electrical insulator that can be polarized by an applied electric field).
+Also known as cavity type EDM or volume EDM, in this case, an electrode and workpiece are submerged in oil (or another electrical insulator that can be polarised by an applied electric field).
 Both are connected to a power supply which generates an electrical potential between the two parts.
 As the electrode gets closer to the workpiece, a plasma channel forms and a small spark jumps between the two, cutting the workpiece.

 Water jet cutter

 A tool capable of cutting metal, stone and other hard materials using a high-pressure jet of water – often including an abrasive substance such as sand.
 The process is used for operations such as cutting, shaping, carving and reaming.

 This process uses a plasma torch to cut materials such as steel or other metals.
 It involves blowing gas (for example compressed air) at high speed out of a nozzle while an electrical arc is formed through that gas from the nozzle to the surface being cut, turning some of that gas into plasma hot enough to cut the material.

 This is a type of screw machine used in mass production to cut materials into small pieces with a diverse set of tooling.
 This machine has a number of spindles on a drum that rotates in a horizontal manner.
 One rotation of the drum can complete the number of operations needed for a single part to be completed.